 Your task is to research what games an adult in your life played when they were your age.
-Ask him/her questions to learn more about the games, such as the rules of the game, number of people needed to play, the goal to win, and what they liked about the game.
+Ask an adult about what games they liked to play when they were your age.
+Ask questions to learn more about the games, such as the rules of the game, number of people needed to play, the goal to win, and what they liked about the game.
 Then, write about the games they played.